 Book Ahead of Time

-Whether you're hiring a wedding planner, wedding designer, or wedding consultant, it's best to secure them as soon as you know your wedding date—even if they aren't getting involved until the month before.
+It's best to secure these professionals as soon as you know your wedding date—even if they aren't getting involved until the month before.
 This tactic also can help you get the most for your money.
-"If a couple books us early, we're happy to provide them with our list of performance-driven vendor recommendations," says Anna Leath of Just About Married in New York City.
+"If a couple books us early, we're happy to provide them with our list of performance-driven vendor recommendations," says Anna Leath of Just About Married.

 Consider the Cost

 The cost of a wedding planner can definitely factor into your choice of who to hire.
-Planners tell us that, for the most part, full-service wedding production and design runs approximately 15 to 20 percent of the total wedding cost, depending on the planner's experience, what region of the U.S. they're based in, and how much time your wedding demands.
-A wedding director generally will cost at least 25 percent of what a full-service planner would charge (so if the total package is $10,000, you can expect to pay $2,500 for a limited-service package).
-You probably can expect to pay between $2,000 and $6,000 for a qualified wedding director and $8,000 and $30,000 for a wedding planner or designer.
+Planners tell us that, for the most part, full-service wedding production and design runs approximately 15 to 20 percent of the total wedding cost, depending on the planner's experience, what region they're based in, and how much time your wedding demands.
+You probably can expect to pay between $2,000 and $6,000 for a wedding coordinator, and between $8,000 and $30,000 for a wedding planner or designer.

 Vet Your Pros

 You might be wondering if you will need to hire a licensed wedding planner.
-There's no license or certification required to practice wedding planning—and while belonging to an organization like the Association of Bridal Consultants (ABC), the Association of Certified Professional Wedding Consultants (ACPWC), or the Wedding Industry Professionals Association (WIPA) is an indicator of experience, it's not the only one.
-Talent speaks for itself via photos on the planner's company website or blog.
+There's no license or certification required to practice wedding planning—and while belonging to an organization like the Association of Bridal Consultants, the Association of Certified Professional Wedding Consultants, or the Wedding Industry Professionals Association is an indicator of experience, it's not the only one.
+Talent speaks for itself via photos on the planner's company website or Instagram.